ivan1993spb/snake-server/README.md

 * Returns all objects on playground
 * Creates snake
 * Returns snake uuid
-* Pushes game events and objects in output messages
+* Pushes game events and objects to web-socket stream

 There are input and output web-socket messages.